Top 10 Benefits of Crop Insurance for Farmers in India

 Frequently Asked Questions About Crop Insurance for Farmers

-1. What is crop insurance for farmers?
+1. What are the main advantages of crop insurance for farmers?

 Kshema Sukriti and Prakriti cover a wide range of crops including cereals, pulses, oilseeds, and horticultural crops, depending on the region and season.